gypsydave5/learn-go-with-tests/concurrency/readme.md

 If the above isn't familiar to you, don't worry about it.
 The key thing for this exercise is that the above function _may_ take some time to return a result.

-Jo's function is great, but you've been asked to make a version that takes _multiple_ URLs and returns a list with the result that `IsWebsiteOK` gives for each one.
+You've been asked to make a version that takes _multiple_ URLs and returns a list with the result that `IsWebsiteOK` gives for each one.